-The Five Educational Learning Theories
+The Five Learning Theories in Education

 While studying to become a teacher, whether in a bachelor’s degree or alternative certificate program, you will learn about learning theories.
 There are 5 overarching paradigms of educational learning theories; behaviorism, cognitivism, constructivism, design/brain-based, humanism and 21st Century skills.